harrysmale/EmpiricalProject/README.md

 ## Running the Project

 - To run the project, you will need Python 3.x and SQLite3 installed on your machine, along with the libraries imported in the code.
+- The libraries used in the project are:
+  - urllib
+  - bs4
+  - pandas
+  - os
+  - sqlite3
+  - csv
+  - matplotlib.pyplot
+  - plotly.express
+  - plotly.graph_objects
+  - statsmodels.api
 - The project is run in the following order:
   1. Run the web scraping code (duolingoWebScrape.py) to create the CSV file.
   2. Run the data management code (relationaldatabases.py) to create the SQLite database and add the data to it.